smspillaz/reading/papers/ethics/hitchhikers_guide_2.md

 ---
-title: Hitchikers Guide to AI Ethics Part 2: What AI Is
+title: "Hitchikers Guide to AI Ethics Part 2: What AI Is"
 ---